U.S. Shale Economics Indicate Continued Opportunity

 In 2009, in the aftermath of a large financial crisis, U.S. shale oil from the Bakken and then the Eagle Ford Shale began to flow in earnest.
 Today, analysts and academics are still trying to determine the volumes of shale oil and gas that are technically recoverable, but it is that portion which is economically recoverable that matters most.

 Projections about U.S. oil production continue to rise in an upward fashion.
-Recently the Energy Information Administration estimated oil production would reach an average of 9.3 million barrels per day, and increase to 9.6 million in 2018.
+Recently, the Energy Information Administration estimated oil production would reach an average of 9.3 million barrels per day and increase to 9.6 million in 2018.
 A large part of this rise is expected to be from the Permian Basin and the Gulf of Mexico.

 As of October 31, West Texas Intermediate futures traded at the $54 mark and Brent, the global benchmark, at $60.
 OPEC is expected to continue its production quotas, along with Russia.
 The Saudi crown prince Mohammed bin Salman is reported to be continuing to support the measure even until the end of 2018.
 The Kingdom appears to be steadily honoring its word about economic reforms with actions that follow.
-But the region is still quite volatile and anything can happen.
+But the region is still quite volatile, and anything can happen.

 Shale's many faces

-Many have thought that U.S. shale would eventually peak and decline given the way in which shale oil and gas wells deplete rapidly early on.
-Shale-oriented firm CEOs such as now retired Scott Sheffield indicated years back that experience from the gas-producing Barnett Shale suggested wells would produce for 20, 30 or more years.
+Many have thought that U.S. shale would eventually peak and decline, given the way in which shale oil and gas wells deplete rapidly early on.
+Shale-oriented firm CEOs such as now retired Scott Sheffield indicated years back that experience from the gas-producing Barnett Shale suggested wells would produce for 20, 30, or more years.
 This relates to the longevity of wells.
 More analysis about the potential of shale oil and gas has flowed regarding the productivity variations in shale oil wells within a play (estimated ultimate recoveries or EURs) and the breakevens considering all-in costs (and an 8.5% discount rate).

 New research about shale oil wells illuminates the economically recoverable volumes of shale oil at given break-even points for four oil-producing basins: the Permian's Midland Wolfcamp, the Williston Basin's Bakken core, the Eagle Ford, and the Anadarko Basin's Marmaton.
 The research is based on the technologies available at mid-year 2015.
 The Midland Wolfcamp modeling suggests the following: